UVicAMOlab/swp-polarimeter/circuit-pcb-2024/README.md

 ## Editing

 You are free to download the KiCad files and open them in KiCad 8.0 or newer.
-Guidelines for editing are given in SWPPhotodiodeGuide.pdf.
+Suggestions for editing are given in SWPPhotodiodeGuide.pdf.

 *Owen Sandner*